LumingSun/ML4DB-paper-list/README.md

 ### Physical Design
 #### Learned structure
 * Stacked Filters: Learning to Filter by Structure (VLDB 2021)
+* LEA: A Learned Encoding Advisor for Column Stores (aiDM 2021)
 #### LSM-tree related
 * Leaper: A Learned Prefetcher for Cache Invalidation in LSM-tree based Storage Engines （VLDB 2020）
 * From WiscKey to Bourbon: A Learned Index for Log-Structured Merge Trees (OSDI 2020)